kamocyc/rust-grep/readme.md

-a subset of the grep command.
+A subset of the grep command.

-input is give by stdin.
+An input is give by stdin.

 ```
-grep [options] pattern
+rust_grep [options] pattern
 * -c: count of lines
 * otherwise filename + matched line
 ```